 - If you're already there, make sure you also check out the best gay saunas in Barcelona

 - Find out what to expect when attending to Barcelona Pride

 - And don't forget to pack these must-have pride accessories so you're prepared

 - Explore the city with the best gay tours of Barcelona for LGBTQ travellers

 - Then you'll want to check out these best gay cities in Spain for partying

 - And the best gay pride events in Spain

 - Travelling further from Spain?
-These are our favourite gay hostels in Europe
+Read what we think are the most gay friendly cities in Europe